 Treatment and prognosis

-It is lethal and the affected males typically die by the time they are aged 2-3 years.
-A pneumonia or respiratory infection is the usual cause of death.
+The condition is lethal and affected males typically die by age 2-3 years.
+Pneumonia or respiratory infection is the usual cause of death.
 Treatment is mainly supportive.

 History and etymology